OptimalDesignLab/PumiInterface.jl/README.md

                the options dictionary does not specify a boundary condition for any geometric edges, an additional BC is created for them with name `defaultBC`.
 See `getAllFaceData()`.

+v0.6: fix bug in in 3D metric calculation, also introduce asserts to make sure
+      face orientation can be determined when using periodic boundary conditions.
+      Also, removes all global state from libfuncs1, so it is now possible to load multiple meshes simultaneously.

 [![Build Status](https://travis-ci.org/OptimalDesignLab/PumiInterface.jl.svg?branch=build_system)](https://travis-ci.org/OptimalDesignLab/PumiInterface.jl)